RedisLabs/redislabs-docs/content/embeds/supported-platforms-embed.md

 If you have trouble enabling specific components, features, or versions, verify that they're supported by your operating system and that they're configured correctly.

+### Upgrading RHEL OS for clusters hosting databases with Modules
+RHEL 7 clusters cannot be directly upgraded to RHEL 8 when hosting databases using modules.
+Due to binary differences in modules between the two operating systems, you cannot directly update RHEL 7 clusters to RHEL 8 when those clusters host databases using modules.
+Instead, you need to create a new cluster on RHEL 8 and then migrate existing data from your RHEL 7 cluster.
+This does not apply to clusters that do not use modules.

 ## VMware